Have you ever met someone who made positivity look effortless?

 But it’s not so easy for us to spend time thinking about all the good things we have going on—even if those good things seem very small compared to the negative stuff in our lives.

 Look, I know how annoying it can be when people try to force you to see the sunny side of a crappy situation.
-Sometimes, when life is really not going your way, it’s ok to acknowledge how awful things are and allow yourself to voice your sadness or frustration.
+Sometimes, when life is really not going your way, it’s wise to acknowledge how awful things are and allow yourself to voice your sadness or frustration.

 But to become a more positive person, you must balance out these moments of sadness with reflections of gratitude.